 We have excellent academic and sporting traditions.
-Out of 25.000 competitors, our boys have finished in the Top 5 in Ireland in eight of the last ten years at The All-Ireland Credit Union Quiz Finals, including finishing as ALL-IRELAND RUNNERS UP twice.
-We are a HEALTH PROMOTING School, we are progressing on our 6th GREEN FLAG, have our EUROPEAN BLUE FLAG, our ACTIVE SCHOOL FLAG, our YELLOW FLAG for inclusivity, as well as being a DIGITAL SCHOOL OF DISTINCTION.
-Recently, Glasheen Boys' School also won the PORT OF CORK interschool ART AWARD, the Barber Cup TENNIS Final, the Interschools CRICKET Competition and the LOUGH LEAGUES Finals.
-We also recently won the Interschools TUG-OF-WAR competition for the 32nd consecutive year.
+Out of 25.000 competitors, our boys have finished in the Top 5 in Ireland at The All-Ireland Credit Union Quiz Finals several times, including finishing as ALL-IRELAND RUNNERS UP twice.
+We are a HEALTH PROMOTING School, we have our 7th GREEN FLAG, our AMBER FLAG for Mental Health, have our EUROPEAN BLUE FLAG, our ACTIVE SCHOOL FLAG, our YELLOW FLAG for inclusivity, as well as being a DIGITAL SCHOOL OF DISTINCTION.
+Recently, Glasheen Boys’ School also won the PORT OF CORK interschool AWARD, the FAI CORK & MUNSTER SCHOOLS SOCCER Competition, the Interschools CRICKET Competition and the LOUGH LEAGUES Finals.
+We also recently won the Interschools TUG-OF-WAR competition for the 34th consecutive year.

 We are very proud of the achievements of the thousands of past pupils of Glasheen Boys’ school, many of whom have gone on to enjoy fame in various walks of life.
 Former pupils are now very successful in the Business, Academic, Medical, Legal, Science, Teaching and other Professional worlds in Cork and further afield.
 Areas of Television, Journalism, Politics, Sport and Research are also well represented among the career paths of our past pupils.

 We love to hear about our past pupils and to discover the paths they have taken in life.
-Those mentioned here, represent just a small selection of our many wonderful past pupils, about whom we hope you enjoy reading.
+PLEASE NOTE THAT THOSE MENTIONED ONLY REPRESENT A SMALL CROSS SECTION OF OUR MANY WONDERFUL PAST PUPILS, about whom we hope you enjoy reading.